Glujaz/yt-part---a-Shell/README.md

 ##install

-to download the code, us lg2 clone followed by the repo link. in a-Shell, running shellscripts is done by typing "sh" first.
+to download the code, us lg2 clone https://github.com/Glujaz/yt-part-for-a-Shell.git in a-Shell, running shellscripts is done by typing "sh" first.

 ## Licence